 SCYTHIANS WARRIORS OF ANCIENT SIBERIA at the British Museum

 Travelling to Siberia is one of the most memorable things that I have ever done, so the chance to see golden artefacts from a forgotten civilisation unearthed from under the Siberian ice is very tempting.
 Maybe next Wednesday …… watch this space.
-Must make sure to book first.

 14 September 2017 – 14 January 2018, British Museum, Great Russell Street, WC1B 3DG